jlennox/bird-rummy/manual.md

 Bird Rummy is a card game for 2 players that borrows game mechanics from rummy.

+Brief how to play
+---
+Shuffle deck.
+Place top 2 cards into a discard pile (the "Forest").
+Each player is given a 5 card hand.

+Players take turns.
+At the start of each turn, the player draws 2 cards from the draw pile OR takes a run (sequentially from the top down to a target card) of cards from the discard pile.
+If cards are taken from the Forest, then the bottom most card pickup must be the next card played.
+Person who plays first only draws 1 card on their first turn.

+Birds can be played in pairs or better.
+Each bird being played gives one effect points.
+Effect points can only be used on the bird card that is being played.
+Effects and their costs are in circled numbers on the bird cards.

+At the end of the turn, the player must discard one card to the Forest.
+Failure to be able to discard a card means the game continues on, and they play their next turn as normal.

+The game ends when someone ends their turn and discards their last in-hand card.
+It has to be at turn end, a discard effect causing a player to discard their last card does not count.

+The score is the number of birds you have in play, minus the number of birds you have in your hand.
+Highest score wins.

 Terms
 ---
 - **Nest**: The player's playfield.
 Each player has a nest.
 Players play their cards into their nest.